heremaps/xyz-documentation/docs/cli/basic-features.md

 Upload data to a Data Hub space with a feature ID based on the feature's property `unique_id`.

 This feature should be used if your data has well-known and truly unique identifiers that you want to preserve.
-The Data Hub API can [query individual features by feature ID](https://xyz.api.here.com/hub/static/swagger/#/Read%20Features/getFeatures), so this can be a valuable method of accessing and updating data.
+The Data Hub API can [query individual features by feature ID](https://xyz.api.here.com/hub/static/swagger/#/Read%20Features/getFeatures), so this can be a valuable method of accessing and updating features.

 By default, the CLI will generate a unique feature ID during upload based on a hash of the properties and geometry.